 - The Provost’s Dissertation Fellowship is awarded in the form of a Graduate Assistantship.
 Once awarded, fellows must comply with the requirements of the GSU Graduate Assistantship Policy.

 - Fellows who are international students must be eligible to work as GSU Graduate Assistants.

-Applicants are evaluated based on the feasibility of their monthly plan, their letters of recommendation, and their scholarly accomplishments.
+Applicants are evaluated based on the feasibility of their monthly plan, their recommendation form, and their scholarly accomplishments.